jbrussell/MATnoise/README.md

   e.g.: ````mydata/CC05/CC05.2018.112.00.00.00.BDH.sac````

 - **a2** - Plot empirical Green's functions in the time domain
 - **a3** - Apply group velocity window around the surface wave arrivals of interest.
-This as original developed in order to remove the water column arrival from ocean bottom datasets but should also clean up land spectra.
+This was originally developed in order to remove the water column arrival from ocean bottom datasets but should also clean up land spectra.
 - **a4** - Plot power spectral density of the cross spectra in order to determine the frequency content of the dominant signal.
 - **a5** - Plot the real and imaginary parts of the cross spectra to evaluate where signal is best and degree of bias from inhomogeneous noise sources.
 - **a6** - Fit J_0 Bessel functions to real part of cross-spectra to extract interstation phase velocity dispersion.
 Can use results from the linear radon transform (see [./mat-LRTdisp](https://github.com/jbrussell/MATnoise/tree/master/mat-LRTdisp)) as the starting dispersion model.